schollz/find/README.md

 # Requirements
 To use this system you need to have the following:
-- A device (laptop/Raspberry Pi/Android smartphone) that has access to WiFi
-- (Optional) A computer (OS X/Windows/Linux) to run the server.
+- (Optional) Server: A computer (OS X/Windows/Linux) to run the server.
 If you don't have this, use [ours](https://ml.internalpositioning.com).
+- Client(s): device (laptop/Raspberry Pi/Android smartphone) that has access to WiFi

 # Setup